 - John Lennon Scholarships - Yoko Ono founded the John Lennon Scholarship Program in 1997 in honor of her famous husband to help young songwriters achieve their dreams.
 The funds are made possible by Yoko Ono along with Gibson Musical Instruments.
 Applicants must apply online and submit a recording of one original song.
 To be eligible for the award, you must be a college student who resides in the United States, between 17 and 24 years of age.
 Three awards totaling $20,000 are given to the students who submit the best original songs, which are judged by a panel of accomplished composers, songwriters, and producers.

-- Future Jazz Master Scholarship was established to honor the Jazz Masters Fellowship, made possible by the National Endowment for the Arts (NEA).
+- Future Jazz Master Scholarship - Founded in 2015, the Future Jazz Master Scholarship was established to honor the Jazz Masters Fellowship, made possible by the National Endowment for the Arts (NEA).
 Applicants for the scholarship should apply online and will need to submit three recordings of their work.
 You must be a student at a university or college in the United States, between 17 and 24 years old.
 A panel of NEA judges awards $5,000 to the applicant who shows the most promise in jazz performance and composition.